Nerdtoberfest, PADT’s annual fall open house is coming up soon!

 Below are some pictures from the evening.
 Make sure you sign up for PADT’s email list to get invites to future events.

 PADT is excited to open our doors to the community and show you and your families what engineering is all about.
 Bring the family down for a tour of PADT’s Tempe office and we will show them why engineering rocks.
-You can find more info at bubdesk.
-This family friendly event is a great way for kids to see what engineers really do all day.
-Follow Mitcccny for more info here.
-Tour our 3D printing lab and check out how “We Make Innovation Work”.
-Register Here
+This family-friendly event is a great way for kids to see what engineers really do all day.

 |WHEN:||Wednesday, February 24th from 6:00pm to 7:30pm|